Introduction

 A significant increase in inspired fraction of oxygen (>10%) required to maintain target saturations should be reviewed by a medical team member.

-Desaturations should be documented in the patient’s EMR observation flow sheet.
-Information should include if the event was apnoeic or not, the lowest recorded heart rate and desaturation, colour change, activity and position prior to event and intervention required.
+Desaturation episodes are to be documented in the patient’s EMR observation flow sheet.
+Information should include if the patient was apnoeic or not, the lowest recorded heart rate and desaturation, colour change, activity and position prior to event and intervention required.

 Sp02 alone is an inadequate indicator of end-organ perfusion and should be considered in conjunction with patient assessment.

 Consider underlying pathology and additional factors causing an increase in oxygen requirement.
-Optimise patient position and comfort, consider analgesic requirement and benefits of kangaroo care.
+Optimise patient position and comfort, consider analgesic requirement and benefits of skin to skin care.

 Special Considerations